 Typical breakfast offering: coffee, yogurt, fruit, cereal, eggs, cheese, bread, gluten-free bread, croissants, fried potatoes

 Typical dinner: We cook up some French classics in addition to straight-up healthy meals you might be more familiar with.
 You will get plenty of power-packed foods no matter your dietary restrictions.
 Desserts are served after meals.
 Complimentary wine (aka French water) and beer are included with dinner as well.
+Some meals will be eaten in nearby restaurants.

 What are the additional costs?